lostisland/faraday/.github/CONTRIBUTING.md

 that the overall code quality stays on reasonable levels.
 For this reason, before adding any contribution to Faraday, we highly recommend reading this quick guide to ensure your PR can be reviewed and approved as quickly as possible.

-We are pushing towards a 1.0 release, when we will have to follow [Semantic Versioning][semver].
-If your patch includes changes to break compatibility, note that so we can add it to the [Changelog][].
+We are past our 1.0 release, and follow [Semantic Versioning][semver].
+If your patch includes changes that break compatibility, note that so we can add it to the [Changelog][].

 ### Required Checks